badsyntax/mailinabox-api-php/docs/Api/SystemApi.md

 > bool getSystemRebootStatus()

+Get system reboot status

-Retrieve reboot status.
+Returns the system reboot status.
 Response:    - `true`: A reboot is required   - `false`: A reboot is not required

 ### Example